-During our 8 hour hands-on workshop, we’ll start with one light and work our way up to 4 or five.
-We’ll practice on each other and a professional model, talk about modifiers, ratios, and post production, but more importantly, I want everyone to leave understanding why they would use each one, what happens to your look when you adjust the power of each light and what I do to achieve my look and style.
+During our intensive two-day hands-on workshop, we’ll start with one light and work our way up to four or five, while recreating some of my best images and improving new set-ups.
+We’ll practice with a professional model(s), problem solve, talk about modifiers, ratios, and post production.
+But most importantly, I want everyone to leave understanding why they would use each light, what happens to your look when you adjust the power of each light, and what I do to achieve my look and style.

-When were all done, we can go to dinner, recap what you’ve learned and talk about how to put these new skills to work!
+When we’re all done, we can go to dinner, recap what you’ve learned, and talk about how to put these new skills to work!